 Counterpart Comparison: The most popular One True Threesome is between a guy likes wearing purple, fancy's himself an aspiring villain who fights with magic, has streaks in his hair (most prominently on his forelock), and wears a scarf, a sweet-tempered princess who has a surprising love for what most consider horrifying, and a guy who wears yellow, switches between moods at the drop of a hat, has a lot of shark-like teeth, and is great at fixing things for those around him.
 Now who does one think of first: Tanaka, Sonia, and Souda, or Eridan, Feferi, and Sollux?

-Downplayed.
-Fans tend to gloss over the fact that Tanaka murdered Nidai largely in cold blood.
-Of course, there was also the fact that everyone would have starved to death otherwise, and both he and Nidai mutually decided to attempt to kill the other, to their faces - Tanaka was the winner, so the Sympathetic Murderer angle is very present in canon, though he isn't as saintly as people portray him; he is aware that what he did is still murder and accepts his punishment.
+Downplayed in the case of Gundham Tanaka.
+Fans tend to gloss over the fact that he murdered Nidai largely in cold blood.
+Of course, there was also the fact that everyone would have starved to death otherwise, and both he and Nidai mutually decided to attempt to kill the other, to their faces (with Tanaka being the winner) so the Sympathetic Murderer angle is definitely present in canon.
+Still, he isn't as saintly as people portray him; he is aware that what he did is still murder, and he accepts his punishment.

 Komaeda manages to be this andRon the Death Eater (see Base Breaker).
-Some of his most ardent fans downplay the danger his Blue and Orange Morality poses to the other students, while his worst haters ignore his good intentions, self-sacrificing nature and likely mental illness and describe him as a straight-up villain.
-Fortunately both sides are a minority in their respective camps.
+Some of his most ardent fans downplay the danger his Blue and Orange Morality poses to the other students, while his worst haters ignore his good intentions, self-sacrificing nature and legitimate mental illness and describe him as a straight-up villain.
+Fortunately, both sides are a minority in their respective camps, even if they can be rather loud.
 Part of the problem comes in translation bias, as many translations made some of his dialogue much harsher than it was actually supposed to be.

 Bizzarly enough, Izuru Kamurura gets this from people, who see him as yet another one of Enoshima's victims.
 This is despite much of the information about him coming from unreliable sources, with what we do know painting him as a nihilistic mass murderer who worked with Enoshima out of apathy for others.